 It is worth mentioning that the Short Inca Trail permit is not transferable and is closed for maintenance during the rainy month of the year (February).

 We want to mention that the cloud forest has a different climatic condition, and even though you are traveling during the dry season, you may experience occasional rain.
-Check this guide and learn everything about the weather in Peru.
+Check out this guide and learn everything about the weather in Peru.